-1. Remove the 3 Phillips M2.5×5.0 screws that secure the keyboard to the computer.
+Remove the 3 Phillips M2.5×5.0 screws that secure the keyboard to the computer.

 2. Position the computer on its side with the display open.
-On the bottom of the computer, insert a tool into the access hole near the fan, and then push to disengage the keyboard from the top cover.
+Insert a tool into the access hole near the fan in the bottom of the computer and push to disengage the keyboard from the top cover.

-- 3. Lift the top of the keyboard upward (1), and then rotate the keyboard (2) so you can access the cables and connectors underneath. - NOTE: A cable (or cables) connect the bottom of the keyboard to the system board.
+- 3. Lift the top of the keyboard upward (1), and then rotate the keyboard so you can access the cables and connectors underneath (2). - NOTE: A cable (or cables) connect the bottom of the keyboard to the system board.
 Make sure not to prematurely pull the cables out of the system board connector(s).

 - 4. If applicable, disconnect the backlight cable by lifting the ZIF connector latch (1), and then disconnecting the cable from the system board connector (2). - 5.
-Disconnect the keyboard cable by lifting the reverse ZIF connector latch (3), and then disconnect the keyboard cable from the system board (4). - 6.
+Disconnect the keyboard cable by lifting the reverse ZIF connector latch (3), and then disconnecting the cable from the system board connector (4). - 6.
 Remove the keyboard.